biblestudy: John (Part 22)

 It is similar to this: a musician can hear a piece of music, and they see a lot more in it than somebody who is unschooled in music.
 I can listen to music, and I do not hear any flaws at all.
 But somebody else could listen to the music, and they hear things that I do not hear, because they have been trained to perceive those things.

 It is the same way with an artist.
-You and I could look at a picture, and say, “Wow, is that not nice!”
+You and I could look at a picture, and say, “Wow, isn’t that nice!”
 Somebody else looks at it, and they see thousands of flaws.

 Even though I have not been welding since 1966, my eyes are drawn like a magnet to welds.
 Every once I while, I look at them and say, “Boy, the guy must have been drunk when he did that!”
 You can look at a weld, and you may not see a thing.
 But since I worked at it for so long, my eyes are trained to pick up things that somebody who is untrained cannot even begin to see.